mapzen/documentation/docs/overview/rate-limits.md

 Retrieve data about places from the [Who's On Firsts](https://mapzen.com/documentation/wof/) gazetteer.

-- Queries per day: 25,000
+- 6 requests per second
-- Queries per minute: 300
+- 300 requests per minute
-- Queries per second: 6
+- 25,000 requests per day

 _Note: This service is not currently part of Mapzen Flex._